There’s an easy way for you to learn how to hit a draw in 3 simple steps. A fellow student recently ask:

-I struggle to hit a consistent draw, and a lot of the holes on my golf course are shaped right to left, which require a draw shot.
-I try rolling my wrist at the bottom of my swing to hit the draw.
-This leads to hooks and inconsistent shots.
-How can I hit a consistent draw?
+“I struggle to hit a consistent draw and a lot of the holes on my golf course are shaped right to left, which require a draw shot.
+I try rolling my wrist at the bottom of my swing to hit the draw but this leads to hooks and inconsistent shots.
+How can I hit a consistent draw?”

 In order to get your draw more consistent, there are 3 things that you absolutely must do:

-We know from the ball flight laws that the ball primarily starts where the club face is aimed at the time of impact.
-In order to hit a consistent draw, I want you to aim the club face at one o’clock.
+We know from ball flight laws that the ball primarily starts where the club face is aimed at the time of impact so in order to hit a consistent draw we need to aim the club face at one o’clock.
 Each time you hit a draw, the ball must start to the right of our destination and then curve back to the left.

 In order for the golf ball to curve back to our twelve o’clock target, the path of the club needs to travel to the right of where the club face is aimed at impact.
 Imagine pointing your club face at one o’clock, standing parallel to where the face is aimed.
-Then, on your downswing, I would like you to imagine the path of the club is getting thrown out to right field - or out to two o’clock.
+On your downswing, imagine the path of the club getting thrown out to right field, out to two o’clock.

 Bringing It All Together